 I coach women who are unsure about how to start the pay raise conversation with their current manager, or how to negotiate salary with a hiring manager.

-When the stakes are high and a do-it-yourself approach doesn’t cut it for you, salary negotiation coaching is a career investment that pays for itself many times over.
+If the stakes are high and a do-it-yourself approach doesn’t cut it for you, salary negotiation coaching is a career investment that pays for itself many times over.
+Get started here.

 How do you get your manager to say Yes to your pay raise request?
 Pay Raise Prep School offers online training that walks you through to agreement.